Towards convergence of turbulent dynamo amplification in cosmological simulations of galaxies: Results

 The substructure in the diffuse gas of the disk at $z = 2$ is better appreciated in the Mollweide projections shown in Fig.~\ref{fig:Mollweide}.
 These present projections of a 18~kpc radius sphere ($r \sim 0.23 r_\text{DM}$) centred on the galaxy onto its external surface.
 We exclude the inner 1~kpc to remove the circumnuclear disk, particularly prominent in the projection of \qLweakVeinte.
 We align the north pole of the projections with the baryonic angular momentum in the sphere.
 Gas in the \qEulVeinte~run appears more turbulent and undergoing a higher degree of mixing, with intermediate densities displaying a more filamentary structure.
 In contrast, \qLweakVeinte~and to a lesser extent, \qLagVeinte, contain a higher number dense clumps, and display smoother gas in the disk.

 We examine more quantitatively the effects of different refinement choices on ISM quantities in Fig.~\ref{fig:PDFs}.
-Panels display, from top left to bottom right, gas density ($\rho_\text{gas}$) mass fraction, specific entropy ($s$) mass fraction, warm phase turbulent velocity ($v_\text{turb, warm}$) volume fraction, and magnetic field ($B$) volume fraction.
+Panels display, from top left to bottom right, gas density ($\rho_\text{gas}$) mass fraction, specific entropy ($s$) mass fraction, mass-weighted turbulent velocity ($v_\text{turb,mw}$), mass-weighted warm phase turbulent velocity ($v_\text{turb,warm,mw}$), warm phase turbulent velocity ($v_\text{turb,warm}$) volume fraction, and magnetic field ($B$) volume fraction.
 For each quantity the solid line shows the median probability distribution function (PDF), with the error bars indicating the first and third quartile of data covering the redshift range $3 < z < 2$.